Port Kembla Blacks: Notable players

 Port Kembla has produced five Australian representatives in Noel Mulligan, Frank Johnston, Charlie Hazleton, Ian Moir and John Simon.
 Another Three Port Kembla players have reached state representative honours – Terry Beckett, Terry Johnston and Chris Walsh – while Chris Walsh and John Cross have also captained the Illawarra Steelers.
 Other notable juniors include; Kane Linnett, Keith Lulia.
+James Storer captained and coached the team while also playing for Fiji.

 A host of Port Kembla coaches have also made State and Australian teams including Ron Costello, Graeme Langlands and Brian Hetherington.

 Modern era

 The Black's last senior premiership was achieved in 2010 when the team coached by Jason Sullivan and captained by Jon Koot defeated Mount Kembla in the VBR Cup Grand Final 22–10.
 The last First Grade Grand Final appearance was in 1980 when Port were defeated by Western Suburbs in a dour and windy tryless Grand Final to the score of 6–2.

 Port Kembla won their most recent Under 18 titles in 2004 and again in 2006.
 The club also won their 13th Club Championship Trophy in 2004.

 In 2007, Keith Lulia became the first Port Kembla junior since John Simon to progress to the NRL, debuting with the St George Illawarra Dragons in a 22–20 win over newcomers, the Gold Coast Titans.
 2007 Under 18's centre, Kane Linnett, joined the Dragons top squad in 2008 before playing a leading role in helping the Sydney Roosters to the 2010 Grand Final.
 Linnett is currently contracted to the North Queensland Cowboys.

 In 2008 Port Kembla had to pull out of first and reserve grade due to financial constraints and player availability.
 The club instead participated in the VB Cup competition (third grade), winning the minor premiership, before backing it up in 2010, taking it all the way to win the VBR Cup premiership.

 The club re-entered First Grade in 2013, moving to the South Coast Group 7 competition, but withdrew at the end of the 2017 season when they could not fulfil the terms of their current on-loan arrangement from the Illawarra District Rugby League competition to Group Seven – where they were required to field a first and reserve grade side, as well as an under 18's side where possible.

+The club continues to field junior league rugby squads and a girls tag team.